-Supports Tanzania's NDC (2018) targets to reduce GHG emissions by up to 20% by 2030 and promote diversification of the energy system.
-The expansion of energy access will contribute to achieving the 70% by 2030 electrification target (SE4All Action Agenda 2015).
+Supports Tanzania's Updated NDC (2021) targets to reduce GHG emissions by up to 35% by 2030, explore options for diversification of the energy system and promote climate-smart rural electrification.
+Also contributes to achieving the 60% by 2026 electrification target, set out in National Five-Year Development Plan 2021/22 – 2025/26.
 Project’s numerous productive use customers and social service providers support sustainable economic growth in rural communities, which aligns with Tanzania’s Development Vision 2025.

-Tens of thousands of Tanzanians are set to gain first-time access to clean energy after a landmark deal was struck to provide long-term finance for solar PV mini-grids.
+Thousands of Tanzanians are receiving first-time access to clean energy after a landmark deal was struck to provide long-term finance for solar PV mini-grids.

 Historically, mini-grid developers have struggled to attract long-term financing due to the perceived risks involved and the small-scale nature of individual installations.
-Now a new funding vehicle is breathing life into Tanzania’s promising mini-grid sector, and is expected to pave the way for approximately 60 new solar PV installations.
+Now a new funding vehicle is breathing life into Tanzania’s promising mini-grid sector.

-The funding vehicle – which was established by CrossBoundary Energy Access (CBEA) in partnership with PowerGen Renewable Energy, and is being supported with a USD 3 million results-based long-term senior loan from REPP – will purchase existing and future operating mini-grids in Tanzania.
+The funding vehicle – which was established by CrossBoundary Energy Access (CBEA) in partnership with PowerGen Renewable Energy, and is being supported with a USD 3 million results-based long-term senior loan from REPP – purchased eight existing mini-grids in Tanzania.
 PowerGen will continue to provide long-term customer and asset management services to the mini-grid customers.

-The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – has committed to acquire the mini-grids from PowerGen soon after completion.
+The pioneering business model means CBEA – which was set up in 2019 with investments from the Rockefeller Foundation and Ceniarth – committed to acquire the mini-grids from PowerGen soon after completion.
 The certainty of a long-term owner ready to acquire their projects enables PowerGen to develop and construct projects at scale, continually recycling its capital.

-As the operator, PowerGen will be incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
+As the operator, PowerGen is incentivised to ensure the efficient operation of the sites and quality customer care via a base services fee with the potential for a performance bonus where the grids’ revenues exceed projections.
 The agreement also includes a developer premium in the form of a share of the distributions from the portfolio.

 REPP’s USD 3m commitment in CBEA was arranged by the programme’s manager Camco Clean Energy.
 The platform previously provided early-stage funding assistance and support for PowerGen in 2016.

 Contracted date: 31 December 2016